UKCA marking for structural steel to BS EN 1090-1 Execution of steel structures and aluminium structures.

 This competence must be proved by means of a training certificate that specifically states the training covered the requirements of the above standards and the training provider must be deemed acceptable by BM TRADA.Organizations must prepare for the end of recognition of the CE mark in Great Britain and use the UKCA mark by 1 January 2022.

 UKCA marking experts are here to help

-Our certification experts understand the specific requirements of the product marking within the European Union.
+Our certification experts understand the specific requirements of the product marking within the UK and European Union.
 We understand that you may have questions about how the new arrangement will work.
 Please contact us to talk about your specific requirements about UKCA/UKNI/CE marking.

 Visit our certified company list to find suppliers of BM TRADA certified products or services.